Arnold Sommerfeld: Death

+Honors and awards

-Sommerfeld was awarded many honors in his lifetime, such as the Lorentz Medal, the Max Planck Medal, and the Oersted Medal, and election to the Royal Society, the National Academy of Sciences, the Academy of Sciences of the USSR, the Indian Academy of Sciences, and other academies including those in Berlin, Munich, Göttingen, and Vienna, as well as having conferred on him numerous honorary degrees from universities including Rostock, Aachen, Calcutta, and Athens.
+Sommerfeld was awarded many honors in his lifetime, such as the Lorentz Medal, the Max Planck Medal, and the Oersted Medal, and election to the Royal Society, the National Academy of Sciences, the Academy of Sciences of the USSR, the Indian Academy of Sciences, and other academies including those in Berlin, Munich, Göttingen, and Vienna, as well as having conferred on him numerous honorary degrees from universities including the University of Rostock, Technische Hochschule Aachen, University of Calcutta, and National and Kapodistrian University of Athens.
 He was elected an Honorary member of the Optical Society in 1950.
 He was nominated for the Nobel Prize 84 times, more than any other physicist (including Otto Stern, who got nominated 82 times), but he never received the award.